Optimistic Locking

 - On update, ensure the row has not changed since the user read it

-Approach: virtual CheckSum
+Approach: virtual CheckSum to detect changes

 Before summarizing the approach, we note some key elements provided by architectural components.